Relational dynamics in axion-de Sitter universes: Maximal volume

-{The plot \ref{fig:CV 3D} is presented for $t\sim\mathcal{O}(1)~L$ the numerical results become noisy at late times.
-However, in order for these observables to be evaluated in a weak gravitate regime, one should study the late time regime.
-We confirmed (albeit in the presence of noise) that the late-time behavior follows a similar trend, CV is nearly exponentially increasing for different charge ratios ($\mu=0.3$, $0.6$ in the plot).} The reason for this is encoded in the scale factors (\ref{eq:metric in r}), which are nearly exponentially increasing at late time.
-Since the complexity surfaces are anchored between the worldline observers $\theta=0$ and the wormhole $t(\theta=\pi/2)=0$, the time dependence encoded in the scale factor (\ref{eq:CV theta parametrization}) allows for the volumes to reach large late-time values.
+The range of the $t$ coordinate displayed in Fig. \ref{fig:CV 3D} is taken where the numerical solutions are found to be stable. {We are considering $t\sim\mathcal{O}(1)~L$ given that the numerical results become less reliable at late times.
+We confirmed (albeit in the presence of noise) that the late-time behavior follows a similar trend, the volume is nearly exponentially increasing for different charge ratios ($\mu=0.3$, $0.6$ in the plot).} The reason for this is encoded in the scale factors (\ref{eq:metric in r}), which are nearly exponentially increasing at late time.
+Since the extremal surfaces are anchored between the worldline observers $\theta=0$ and the wormhole $t(\theta=\pi/2)=0$, the time dependence encoded in the scale factor (\ref{eq:CV theta parametrization}) allows for the volumes to reach large late-time values.
 However, this issue is more subtle as there is also competition with the axion density.
-When the parameter $\mu\sim1$, CV transitions to a decaying behavior, particularly in the Nariai limit ($\mu=1$), where it decreases it vanishes at a finite time scale.
+When the parameter $\mu\sim1$, the volume decreases to a vanishing value at a finite time scale, particularly in the Nariai limit ($\mu=1$).
 This situation is analyzed in more detail in the following subsection.